USA adoption of pitons 1920s-1939 Colorado (part A) Ellingwood and Lavender

 Lavender and Griffiths also designed new framed backpack designs, and other equipment to make backcountry trips more efficient and lightweight.
 Lavender was a proponent of 120-foot-long linen yacht ropes as opposed to the Italian hemp and manila, which “have been the standby for years” (1933).
 He notes the linen ropes were “a soft rope, easy to tie and handle, much less apt to cut on sharp rocks than wither manila or Italian hemp, and certainly more pleasant on the hands.”

 The San Juan Mountaineers were not just developing new tools, but also sharing new techniques in their “Notes on Equipment” articles.
-Lavender was perhaps to first propose a new variant on the body wrap abseil method in the USA, a technique later known as the “Dulfersitz” and the main method of rappeling well into the 1970s.
-The original Dülfer method, described in the 1931 Sierra Club Bulletin, “Use of the Rope in Rock Work”, involved wrapping the rope around the neck to gain additional friction (left picture below).
-In Lavender’s photo albums, he describes the “correct position for roping down” with the rope under the arm (right picture below), a much smoother method for pure descent, and indeed, became the standard body rappel method in America for the next four decades (Dülfer’s around-the-neck method was better for controlled tension traversing—see the myth of the Dulfersitz).
+In Lavender’s photo albums, he documents various body wrap abseil methods.
+The original Dülfer method involved wrapping the rope around the neck to gain additional friction (left picture below).
+Lavender describes the “correct position for roping down” with the rope under the arm (right picture below), a much smoother method for pure descent, and indeed, became the standard body rappel method in America for the next four decades (Dülfer’s around-the-neck method was better for controlled tension traversing—see the myth of the Dulfersitz).

 By the early 1930s, climbers nationally were starting to establish bold piton-protected climbs (next chapter), and the direct north face of Mount Sneffels, a high-altitude 14er, was one of the most committing and difficult climbs of the era, first ascended by Lavender with Gordon Williams and Mel Griffiths in 1932.
 Dwight’s brother David later writes, “Dwight and his hulking two-hundred-pound side-kick Melvin Griffiths, discovered the choice mountaineering possibilities of Blaine Basin in the western San Juans, between Telluride and Ouray.”
 In the shadow of the stupendous north face of Mount Sneffels, they “became so enamored of the spot that with incredible toil they packed up to timber line on their backs enough material to build a shelter cabin,” and pioneered two new routes on the north face in 1931 and 1932.